simongray2016/curd-app/README.md

 ## Setting up development environment

+The application requires at least version 12 of NodeJs so you should install or update the latest version of NodeJs

 Run commands by steps:

 - `git clone https://github.com/simongray2016/curd-app.git`
 - `cd curd-app`
+- `npm install`

 The application uses [JSON Server](https://github.com/typicode/json-server#getting-started) for mock REST API so you should generate the server by following the steps: